Victoria Adaobi Obasi

-Victoria Adaobi Obasi (born 14 April 1952) is a past Vice Chancellor of Imo State University.
-She hails from Ogboko in Ideato South Local Government Area of Imo State Nigeria.
+Victoria Adaobi Obasi (born 14 April 1952) is a former Vice Chancellor of Imo State University.
+She is from Ogboko in Ideato South Local Government Area of Imo State Nigeria.
 Between 2011–2013, she was Commissioner for Education in Imo State.

 Early life and marriage

 Victoria Adaobi Obasi was born into the family of Chief Fred and Ezinne Felicia Nnoham.
 She married Chief Charles Obasi of Dim Na Nume in Isu Nwangele Local Government Area, Imo State and has five children.

 Education

-Victoria began elementary school at Holy Rosary Primary School, Oguta and completed her secondary studies at Holy Rosary Secondary, Ihioma.
+Obasi began elementary school at Holy Rosary Primary School, Oguta and completed her secondary studies at Holy Rosary Secondary, Ihioma.
 She proceeded to the Alvan Ikoku Federal College of Education, Owerri (now affiliated with University of Nigeria Enugu).
 She earned her Bachelor's degree in Zoology from the University of Hull, England in 1984, a Master's degree the following year, and a Doctorate degree in 1989, all from the same institution.
 In 1980, she finished her National Youth Service Corps (NYSC) training at Enugu.